lkl2050/NLP-analysis-on-WeChat-data/README.md

 ## Context

 Similar to Facebook, WeChat has an information flow section which allows users to see their friends posts and updates.
-It is not surpring that plenty of influencer accounts are active on WeChat's information flow, trying to spred news, provide information, promote products and services etc.  \s\s
+It is not surpring that plenty of influencer accounts are active on WeChat's information flow, trying to spred news, provide information, promote products and services etc.

 I am interested to see if I can predict the number of "likes" of the content created by influencers.
 Especially, I am insterested in the performance of features extracted by nlp techinques.
 There is surprinsingly little research or insights on this question derived from data science.
 In addition, I am also interested to see if textual features can help machine to classify if a post or article from the influencer contains advertisement.

 ## The Dataset